rakhish/ML_Projects/README.md

 # ML_Projects
-All ML jupyter notebooks with different projects are available
+Jupyter notebooks with different projects are available